Skip to main content

 §Arguments

 • overrides_map - The desired character to code word mappings to override.
 The capitalization of the keys and values will be automatically normalized.
+For Unicode keys, normalization only lowercases when the result is a single Unicode scalar; otherwise the original key is preserved.

 §Examples